Motorcycle Accident Wage and Contract Loss Claims

 Returning To Work If Possible.

 Returning to work, if possible, is advisable.
-Mostly this helps reduce lost wages after a motorcycle accident.
+Mainly this helps reduce lost wages after a motorcycle accident.
 In any case, it remains a necessary part of damages mitigation.
 In some cases, it remains possible to return to work while still healing.

 But most motorcycle accident injuries released to work require some stipulations.
 For example, the patient may require reduced hours, different duties, or restrictions.